pekrau/CouchDB2/README.md

 ```python
 for doc in db: ...
 ```
-Return an iterator over all documents in the database.
+Returns an iterator over all documents in the database.

 ### `__getitem__`
 ```python
 doc = db[id]
 ```
-Return the document with the given id.
+Returns the document with the given id.

 ### `db.exists()`